Braundo/kubernetes-guide/docs/misc/upgrades.md

 ```

 3. **Upgrade the Control Plane Nodes:**
-Apply the upgrade to the master nodes using kubeadm:
+Apply the upgrade to the master Nodes using kubeadm:
 ``` bash
 kubeadm upgrade apply v<new-version>
 ```

 4. **Upgrade Kubelet on Each Node:**
-After upgrading the master, upgrade kubelet on each node:
+After upgrading the master, upgrade kubelet on each Node:
 ``` bash
 apt-get upgrade -y kubelet=<new-version>
 systemctl restart kubelet
 ```

 5. **Update Node Components:**
-Complete the node upgrade by running:
+Complete the Node upgrade by running:
 ``` bash
 kubeadm upgrade node
 ```

 6. **Monitoring Upgrades:**
-Always monitor the cluster's status and component health via `kubectl get nodes` to ensure all nodes are at the correct version and fully operational post-upgrade.
+Always monitor the cluster's status and component health via `kubectl get nodes` to ensure all Nodes are at the correct version and fully operational post-upgrade.